 Emergency or Non-Emergency Requests for Police Assistance

-In case of an emergency, or if police assistance is needed, please dial 9-1-1.
-If you wish to report a crime or information relevant to a crime, please call the Irwindale Police Department at (626) 430-2244.
-You may remain anonymous if you wish.
+In case of an emergency, or if emergency police assistance is needed, please dial 9-1-1.
+To request non-emergency police assistance, or if you wish to report a crime or information relevant to a crime, please call the Irwindale Police Department's Communication Center at (626) 430-2244.

 In the event you post information related to a crime, you may be placing yourself in a position of becoming a witness and subject to being subpoenaed into court.

 This is an official social media page for the City, and anything you post here, including comments, private messages, chats, “Likes,” and posts that have been deleted, may be subject to the California Public Records Act and subject to disclosure in the event of litigation.
 As technology and laws change, updates may be made to this page and Policy without notice.